 - The applicant may be either a homeowner, renter or trust deed recipient. - Household income may not exceed 80 percent of area median family income.
-(See Income Limits chart on page 40) - The property must be located within the Urbana corporate limits.
+(See Table 8 below) - The property must be located within the Urbana corporate limits.

 Get the Lead Out (GLO) Program